frederik7741/P3/README.md

 ## Getting Started
 1. Download this Project.
 2. Get the Dependencies.
-3. Run there py FlaskServer.py script
+3. Run the python FlaskServer.py script from P3/BackEnd/FlaskServer.py
-4. Run the unity build.
+4. Run the Unity build from the Final folder in the P3/Ui/P3UIUnity/Final/P3UIUnity.exe.
 5. Use the program.
 ## License
 This project is licensed under the [MIT License](https://github.com/frederik7741/P3/blob/main/LICENSE).
 Feel free to use, modify, and distribute the code for both personal and commercial purposes